Fever Fighters: How Parents Should Handle Sick Children and Babies

-The first piece of advice from UnityPoint Health® pediatrics is, don’t panic!
-Doctors say there is no degree of fever that will hurt your baby or child.
-Fever is a sign that the body is fighting off infection.
-The infection may harm the body, but the fever is actually fighting the infection.
+Dr. Conti says there's no degree of fever that'll hurt your baby or child.
+Fever is actually a sign that the body is fighting off an infection.

-“Let’s think about the food we eat,” said Dinah Conti, M.D., UnityPoint Health.
+“Let’s think about the food we eat,” Dr. Conti says.
 “When we want to kill the germs in our food, we cook it.
-The same thing happens in the human body; when the body wants to kill germs that are harmful, it heats them up.
+The same thing happens in the human body.
+When the body wants to kill germs that are harmful, it heats them up.
 The fever is just a signal, not the cause of harm.”

-- If the child is less than three months of age, parents/caregivers should call the pediatrician right away if the baby’s temperature is taken rectally and reads 100.5 F or more.
+- If your child is less than three months of age, call their healthcare provider right away if their temperature is taken rectally and reads 100.5 F or more.

-- If the child is three months or older, call the pediatrician anytime you are concerned the child is ill and needs medical attention.
-It doesn’t matter how high the fever is, whether it’s 100.5 or 103.
-If you think your child is ill, then give your pediatrician a call.
+- If your child is three months or older, call their healthcare provider anytime you’re concerned your child is ill and needs medical attention.
+It doesn’t matter how high the fever is, whether 100.5 or 103.

-Experts recommend you always use a digital thermometer to check your child’s temperature.
+Experts recommend using a digital thermometer to check your child’s temperature.
 There are three types recommended by the American Academy of Pediatrics (AAP).

 - Digital multiuse thermometers are used rectally from birth to three years of age.
+While this may seem uncomfortable, babies typically tolerate it well.
+You can coat the thermometer with petroleum jelly if desired.
+If your baby has a rectal temperature of 100.4F or higher, call your provider right away.
+If your provider is unavailable, take your baby to the emergency department.
 From four to five years and older, it can be used orally.
 It can also be used under the arm, but this is the least reliable technique.
 Experts say to make sure you use different thermometers on different parts of the body.
 If you have multiple, it’s a good idea to label them.